Manaslu Tsum Valley Trek - 19 Days

 What is included?

-• Travel from Kathmandu to Soti Khola (starting point of the trek) via Arughat and then travel from Tal (endpoint of the trek) to Besisahar and then return to Kathmandu by local bus.
+• Ground transportation from Kathmandu to Soti Khola (starting point of the trek) via Arughat and then travel from Tal (endpoint of the trek) to Besisahar and then return to Kathmandu by local bus

-• Receive a Best Heritage Tour Appreciation Certificate upon successful completion of the trek
+• Best Heritage Tour Appreciation Certificate upon successful completion of the trek

 • Farewell dinner in Kathmandu after the end of the hike